As written by a man.

 The compliment is more for us (to make us feel good about ourselves) than the women we compliment.

-That makes the man angry, flustered, he doesn’t know how to react, so he lashes out and, when he does, he reveals the true nature of the compliment.
+That makes the man angry, and flustered, he doesn’t know how to react, so he lashes out and, when he does, he reveals the true nature of the compliment.
 It was never about her.
 It was about fishing, it was about fishing for a way to force a woman to validate him.

 Does every man do this?
 No. But a lot of men do and a lot of very good men will unconsciously do it in small ways, simply because that’s how men are taught by society to react to compliments.

-Fortunately, I think conversations like the ones started by Feminista Jones are ultimately good for EVERYONE, men included, and will hopefully help us break the cycle and stop thinking of compliments in the most selfish ways possible.
+Fortunately, I think conversations like the ones started by Feminista Jones are ultimately good for everyone, men included, and will hopefully help us break the cycle and stop thinking of compliments in the most selfish ways possible.